mojomast/roocodehackathon/docs/ISSUE_RESOLUTION_GUIDE.md

 3. Created mock data and fixtures for consistent testing
 4. Enhanced test isolation and reliability

+### TS-012: Mock Infrastructure Implementation

+**Status:** Completed
+**Files Modified:** frontend/src/mocks/handlers.js, frontend/src/mocks/server.js, backend/test_main.py
+**Implementation Details:** Enhanced the frontend mock infrastructure by adding more detailed mock data and handlers for gamification and user profile endpoints.
+Refactored the backend tests to use pytest fixtures for mocking the GitHub API, ensuring all external calls are properly mocked.
+This provides comprehensive and isolated testing for both frontend and backend.
+**Verification Checklist:**
+- [x] MSW handlers are implemented for all required API endpoints.
+- [x] Backend tests use pytest-mock fixtures for API mocking.
+- [x] Mock data is detailed and realistic.
+- [x] All tests pass using the mock infrastructure.

+### TS-012: Mock Infrastructure Implementation

+**Status:** Completed
+**Files Modified:** frontend/src/mocks/handlers.js, frontend/src/mocks/server.js
+**Implementation Details:** Enhanced the frontend mock infrastructure by adding more detailed mock data and handlers for gamification and user profile endpoints.
+This ensures that all API endpoints used by the application are mocked, allowing for comprehensive and isolated frontend testing.
+**Verification Checklist:**
+- [x] MSW handlers are implemented for all required API endpoints.
+- [x] Mock data is detailed and realistic.
+- [x] Frontend tests pass using the mock infrastructure.

 ### Configuration Testing (TS-008)
 **File**: [`frontend/jest.config.js:12-16`](frontend/jest.config.js)
 **Issue**: Module name mapper configuration with incorrect paths